Dominix1910/GameSalesProjest/README.md

 <b>Game Sales Report<b/>

-Dataset used for this projest with suggested questions.
+Dataset used for this project with suggested questions.

 ![alt text](<Data source.png>)

-In first step I used Excel to have a look at the data.
+In the first step, I used Excel to have a look at the data.

 ![alt text](<Excel data clearpng.png>)

 Dataset loaded in Power Bi to clear and adjust.
-Year Column changed from text to whole number.
+The year column was changed from text to whole numbers.
 ![alt text](<powerbi query.png>)

-Added new columns to transform Sales into milions.
+Added new columns to transform Sales into millions.
 ![alt text](<power bi clear.png>)

 Questions for this Dataset: